 - Here Comes the Grump.
 Princess Dawn, her Non-Human Sidekick Bip, and ordinary Earth teenager Terry Dexter are being chased by the villainous Grump and his klutzy Dragon.
 Each episode takes them to a new locale, where the heroes enlist the aid of the locals to try and get The Grump off their trail.

-- The third season of The Secret Saturdays starts with this due to the Tomato in the Mirror reveal (Zak Saturday is Kur, who is believed to be the ultimate evil) of the previous season.
+- The third season of The Secret Saturdays starts with this due to the Tomato in the Mirror reveal that Zak Saturday is Kur, who is believed to be the ultimate evil, which became known at the end of the previous season.

 - The Zeta Project ran off of this.
 The government is chasing after Zeta because they believe he's turned against them and Zeta is chasing after his creator to find evidence to prove he's genuinely sentient and peaceful.